HOKA Bondi 9 Running Shoe Review

 Differences Between Sizes And Variants

-We purchased and tested this shoe in a men's US size 9, as shown here on the label of our pair.
+We purchased and tested the HOKA Bondi 9 in a men's US size 9, as shown here on the label of our pair.
 The pair we bought is in the Drizzle/Downpour colorway.
 The model is available in more than 18 colorways, purchasable through various retailers depending on your region.
 This shoe is available in a variety of widths, ranging from B (Women's Medium; Men's Narrow) to D (Women's Wide; Men's Medium), 2E (Men's Wide; Women's Extra Wide), and 4E (Men's Extra Wide).
 The design section applies only to the exact model we tested, but we expect other sizes and gender variants to perform similarly.

 Popular Running Shoe Comparisons